 Mobile is changing the way brands interact with potential buyers and renters.
 72% of buyers have searched for a home on mobile, and younger buyers are particularly likely to rely on smartphones and tablets.
 In fact, 58% of millennial home buyers found their home on a mobile device.

-On the rental side, 67% of renters use mobile devices to search for apartments, and just over half of all apartment searches are happening on smartphones.
+On the rental side, 67% of renters use mobile devices to search for apartments, and just over half of all apartment searches take place on smartphones.

-Considering customer preference and customer behavior, it’s clear that brands need to make sure their sites are optimized for all major devices.
-Additionally, Google is currently shifting to a mobile-first index, which prioritizes the mobile version of a brand’s website.
+Looking at customer preferences and behavior, it is clear that brands need to ensure that their sites are optimized for all major devices.
+In addition, Google is moving to a mobile-first index that prioritizes the mobile version of a brand’s website.

-We put together a snapshot of the mobile leaders in two major markets in the U.S.: New York and Los Angeles.
+We have compiled a snapshot of the mobile leaders in two major markets in the US: New York and Los Angeles.